dmacneill/AxisID/README.md

 It is common in research labs to use straight edges to estimate the crystallographic oritentation of a 2D crystal.
 Empirically, the accuracy of this technique is about 1°.

-We could try to automate this without machine learning, by using edge detectors to identify edges and then fitting the peaks in a histogram of edge angles.
+We could try to automate this by using edge detectors to identify edges and then fitting the peaks in a histogram of edge angles.
 However, it takes intuition to pick the "straight edges," and there are difficult cases.
 Here is an example where there are some fairly straight edges that aren't aligned with the crystal axes:

 <p align = "center">
 <img src="figures/hard_example.svg" width=900>